 Also ongoing is an evaluation of current out-of-hospital care models for the Department of Health and Social Care.
 This grew out of a major study of hospital discharge arrangements for those experiencing homelessness (final report, October 2021).
-These studies are/were all led by Dr Michelle Cornes, who earlier undertook an analysis of Multiple Exclusion Homelessness and the utility of Communities of Practice.
+These studies are/were both led by Professor Michelle Cornes, who earlier undertook an analysis of Multiple Exclusion Homelessness and the utility of Communities of Practice.

 Completed and shortly to publish is the HEARTH study, led by Maureen Crane, which has examined primary health care for people who are homeless published its final report and briefing papers in October 2023.
 Dr Crane also led the groundbreaking longitudinal study of single homeless people who have been resettled (Rebuilding Lives) and was co-investigator on a completed study assessing the services for older people who are homeless and have memory problems.

 - To contribute to theory development, by exploring the health and social care-related causes of homelessness and the ways in which it can be prevented.

-- To understand better the needs and circumstances of homeless and formerly homeless people.
+- To understand better the health and social care needs and circumstances of homeless and formerly homeless people.

 - To influence policy development on the prevention and alleviation of homelessness, and the improvement of health, social care and allied services for homeless and formerly homeless people.

 We run a webinar series on homelessness.
 It is free to attend and open to the general public.
 Please contact Jess Harris if you are interested in speaking about your research or innovative practice at this series.